На русском языке

 P_{m\Pi } = P_{me} {\Phi'}^{0.5} {P'}^{1.5} {S'}^2 = \frac {Q_s \hbar'_s }{2 M'_{\Pi}}= \sqrt {\frac {4 \pi \varepsilon_0 G M_p}{M_e} } \frac {\hbar'_s }{2} =1.03 \cdot 10^{33} J/T,

-where ~P_{me} is the magnetic moment of the electron.
+where ~P_{me} is magnetic moment of electron.

 Galactic systems